Understanding the Multi-modal Prompts of the Pre-trained Vision-Language Model: Exploring Experimrnts

 \subsection{Validation for the importance of the bias}

 To validate the conclusion, we directly add the learnable bias to the pre-trained model and compare it with the prompt tuning.
 In the bias tuning setting, we add an independent learnable embedding and repeat it to add to all tokens after each transformer layer of the image and language branch.
-After learning in the same few-shot setting, we compare the bias tuning, prompt tuning, and zero-shot CLIP in Table.\ref{validation}.
-The results show that bias tuning outperforms prompt tuning, especially on datasets with single-category information and scenes, such as EuroSAT~\cite{helber2019eurosat}.
-However, prompt tuning has an advantage over bias tuning in that their performance can improve with an increase in the number of prompts.
-Table.\ref{validation} shows the slight performance gap (0.5) between bias tuning and the optimal prompt tuning settings (acquired from the sensitivity analysis results in the Appendix) still exists.
+After learning in the same few-shot setting, we compare the bias tuning, prompt tuning, zero-shot CLIP, and some other existing methods in Table.\ref{validation}.